EbookFoundation/thoth-wiki/Thoth_Works.md

 URL of the web page of the work.

+## Long Abstract

+Abstract of the work.
+Where a work has only one abstract, it should be entered here, and Short Abstract can be left blank.
+Long Abstract is output in metadata formats, and Short Abstract is not.

 ## Short Abstract

 Short abstract of the work.

-## Long Abstract

-Long abstract of the work.
+Where a work has two different versions of the abstract, the truncated version should be entered here.
+Otherwise, it can be left blank.
+This field is not output in metadata formats; where relevant, Long Abstract is used instead.

 ## General Note